Photography by Kartik Vijay

 Take us behind the ground scenario of book designing in the country—how far have we come and how far are we yet to go?

-Book design is a unique process because it is often a collaboration between an artist and the designer.
+Book design is a unique process because it is often a collaboration between an artist and a designer.
 It’s a bit like the composer who writes the music and the conductor who interprets it and gives it shape.
 It’s usually a long and expensive but rewarding process.
-Though we don’t come close to producing the number of high quality books that I see in, say, Japan or Germany, I was led to so many different practices around books when I curated a show on books at Chatterjee and Lal last year.
+Though we don’t come close to producing the number of high quality books that we see in, say, Japan or Germany, I was led to so many different practices around books when I curated a show on books at Chatterjee and Lal last year.
 It was evident that there is a tremendous interest in books.
 And contrary to what our preoccupation with smartphones may lead us to believe, there are significant numbers who like to look, read, touch and feel books.

 What are the biggest challenges of your profession, and what, according to you, is the biggest need of the hour?